^

 How to prevent toxoplasmosis?

-Specific prophylaxis of toxoplasmosis
+Specific prevention of toxoplasmosis

-The main measures for the prevention of congenital toxoplasmosis are the timely examination of women of childbearing age and pregnant women in women's consultations.
-In HIV-infected patients, primary and secondary prophylaxis of toxoplasmosis is performed.
-The goal of primary prevention is to prevent the infection of T. Gondii or the development of toxoplasmic encephalitis in persons with a latent course of the disease.
-In HIV-infected with a positive serological response to toxoplasmosis, chemoprophylaxis with etiotropic drugs is carried out.
-The goal of secondary prevention or maintenance treatment is to prevent relapses of toxoplasmic encephalitis in AIDS patients.
+The main measures to prevent congenital toxoplasmosis are timely examination of women of childbearing age and pregnant women in antenatal clinics.
+Primary and secondary prevention of toxoplasmosis is performed in HIV-infected patients.
+The goal of primary prevention is to prevent infection with T. gondii or the development of toxoplasma encephalitis in individuals with a latent form of the disease.
+In HIV-infected individuals with a positive serological reaction to toxoplasmosis, chemoprophylaxis with etiotropic drugs is performed.
+The goal of secondary prevention or maintenance treatment is to prevent relapses of toxoplasma encephalitis in AIDS patients.

-Nonspecific prophylaxis of toxoplasmosis
+Non-specific prophylaxis of toxoplasmosis

 You are reporting a typo in the following text: